liemong/Portfolio-Project-2/README.md

 https://www.kaggle.com/datasets/danielgrijalvas/movies

 ## Overview of project
-This project explores the 'movies' data set from kaggle to find out what factors have a positive relationship with gross revenue by looking at correlation coefficients using the pearson-method and confirming their statistical significance using p-values
+This project explores the 'movies' data set from kaggle to find out what factors have a positive relationship with gross revenue and reports the findings as a HTML document.